jjvanzon/Circular-Language-Spec/constructs-drafts/symbol-language-2004.md

 - Operators: Command call
 - Literals: The state of an object

-Symbol text code is established by a set of standard translations for the elements above, and a few special translations for for instance execution control commands.
+Symbol text code is established by a set of standard translations for the elements above, and a few special translations for for instance execution flow commands.

 To demonstrate how other languages, including graphical ones, can be integrated into Symbol I might show how text code is established.